Read the Spring Newsletter

 It is exceedingly aggressive and can overtake native plants very quickly.

-Creates dense growth along shoreland areas making it difficult to access open water.
+Creates dense growth along shoreline areas making it difficult to access open water.

 How It Grows and Spreads: